 Facilities experts will need to change along with their departments.
 The demands on facilities professionals have grown over the decades, but technological innovation poses unprecedented challenges.
-Facilities managers must learn how to function in a multidisciplinary world and communicate with a wide variety of audiences while
+Facilities managers must learn how to function in a multidisciplinary world and communicate with a wide variety of audiences while mastering professional skills, technical innovations, and global competencies.
+Their time will be spent on ideas and insights rather than routine maintenance and management.
+A commitment to the continuous training of employees is critical.

 The greatest value that facilities professionals will offer their institutions will be as super strategists.
 They will leverage the data available to the organization to spot trends and adapt proactively.
-Reactive maintenance - something fails, and someone goes to fix it-will be trumped by proactive, planned maintenance.
+Reactive maintenance something fails, and someone goes to fix it-will be trumped by proactive, planned maintenance.
 Looking ahead, facilities management will become more proactive.
 Facilities managers will identify and implement integrated cooperative strategies.